 This highlights why having an up-to-date solution that can respond to changing demands is so important.
 As seen previously, Rocket products are rated as totally up-to-date by a higher proportion of users than any other solution.

 In the our final blog post of the series, we’ll address how to save time and money with offline access.
-In the meantime, you can download the complete Vanson Bourne study on our website.
 You can also visit our website to learn more about the Rocket Folio/NXT product suites.